MrAshCreates/main-site/blog/2024-1-18/Verizon_Retail_Sales_Cheat_Sheet.md

 ### Company History

-Verizon Communications Inc. was formed on June 30, 2000, with the merger of Bell Atlantic Corp. and GTE Corp.
-The name "Verizon" is a combination of the Latin word "veritas" (meaning "truth") and "horizon," signifying a forward-looking and trustworthy company.
+Verizon Communications Inc. was established on June 30, 2000, following the merger of Bell Atlantic Corp. and GTE Corp.
+The name "Verizon" combines "veritas" (Latin for "truth") and "horizon," signifying a forward-looking and trustworthy company.

 - **Founding Date**: June 30, 2000
 - **Headquarters**: New York City, New York
 - **Global Presence**: Operations in over 150 countries
+- **Stock Symbol**: VZ (NYSE)

 ### Mission and Vision